electron/electronjs.org-old/data/blog/8-week-cadence.md

 To deliver the most up-to-date versions of Chromium in Electron, our schedule needs to track theirs.
 More information around Chromium's release cycle can be found [here](https://chromium.googlesource.com/chromium/src/+/master/docs/process/release_cycle.md).

+Additionally, the current 12 week release cadence would be untenable with the Microsoft Store's new submission requirements.
+Even apps on the latest stable version of Electron would experience a roughly two week period where their app may be rejected under the new security requirements.

 Every new Chromium release contains new features, bug fixes / security fixes, and V8 improvements.
 We want you, as app developers, to have these changes in a timely manner, so our stable release dates will continue to match every other Chromium stable release.
 As an app developer, you'll have access to new Chromium and V8 features and fixes sooner than before.

 #### ❓ The existing 12 week release schedule already moves quickly.
 What steps are the team taking to make upgrading easier?

 One advantage of more frequent releases is having _smaller_ releases.
-We understand that upgrading Electron's major versions can be difficult; we hope that, by releasing more frequently, we can introduce fewer major Chromium and Node changes, as well as fewer breaking changes, per release.
+We understand that upgrading Electron's major versions can be difficult.
+We hope that smaller releases will introduce fewer major Chromium and Node changes, as well as fewer breaking changes, per release.

 #### ❓ Will Electron extend the number of supported versions?